 At the time of making the regulatory submission to the Authority, the proposed Dam Safety Upgrade project was in Gateway 0.
-Seqwater's proposed capital expenditure in relation to the project amounted to \$125.680m, or \$153.793m including IDC.
+Seqwater's proposed capital expenditure in relation to the project amounted to \$125.680 million, or \$153.793 million including IDC.
 The bulk of this expenditure was forecast to occur between 2022-23 and 2024-25.
-However, interviews with key Seqwater staff have indicated Dam Safety Upgrade project is now in Gateway 2 following the completion of a detailed independent options assessment.
-20 Having completed the options assessment Seqwater are now forecasting expenditure to range between \$240m and \$251m for the various options being considered.
+However, interviews with key Seqwater staff have indicated Dam Safety Upgrade project is now in Gateway 2 following the completion of a detailed independent options assessment.31 Having completed the options assessment Seqwater are now forecasting expenditure to range between \$240 million and \$251 million for the various options being considered.

-Information source RFI 48 D17 105237 D14 13009 Seqwater Referable Dams Mount Crosby Weir - Dams Portfolio Risk Assessment - URS 2013.pdf RFI 49 D17 104955 Response to RFI 49.doc RFI 48 D17 105236 Response to RFI 48.docx RFI 37 - D15 13793 DSO - Somerset Dam - Flood Upgrade Options Feasibility Study.pdf RFI 37 - D17 65489 - DSO - Somerset Dam - Geotech Inv_Concept Design - Upgrade Options Assessment Report (Rev 0) - AECOM - 1.pdf D17 104951 Response to RFI 47(2).doc Investment Driver Compliance - the current spillway and outlet works configuration at the dam do not have sufficient capacity to safely pass a Probable Maximum Flood (PMF) in accordance with the Acceptable Flood Capacity (AFC) requirements under the DEWS Guidelines on Acceptable Flood Capacity for Dams.
+7.15.1.1 Key assumpti ons and Status Information source RFI 48 D17 105237 D14 13009 Seqwater Referable Dams Mount Crosby Weir - Dams Portfolio Risk Assessment - URS 2013.pdf RFI 49 D17 104955 Response to RFI 49.doc RFI 48 D17 105236 Response to RFI 48.docx RFI 37 - D15 13793 DSO - Somerset Dam - Flood Upgrade Options Feasibility Study.pdf RFI 37 - D17 65489 - DSO - Somerset Dam - Geotech Inv_Concept Design - Upgrade Options Assessment Report (Rev 0) - AECOM - 1.pdf D17 104951 Response to RFI 47(2).doc Investment Driver Compliance - the current spillway and outlet works configuration at the dam do not have sufficient capacity to safely pass a Probable Maximum Flood (PMF) in accordance with the Acceptable Flood Capacity (AFC) requirements under the DEWS Guidelines on Acceptable Flood Capacity for Dams.
 Intended Outcome The primary objectives of the dam safety upgrade are to 1.
 Achieve Acceptable Flood Capacity (AFC).
 2. Satisfy dam stability requirements under design flood loadings.
 3. Upgrade the dissipater basin.
 Current Project Status Gateway 0 - reported in Seqwater's regulatory submission to the Authority Gateway 2 - Options assessment underway (reported during interviews) Procurement and project delivery Process To be confirmed as part of future business case development.